pcafrica/advanced_programming_2025-2026/lectures/09/09-c++_optimization_debugging_testing.md

 Conducted during development, tests **individual components** separately.
 Specific tests demonstrate correct functionality, covering the code and checking for memory leaks.

 ## **Validation:** Confirming desired behavior
 Performed on the **final code**.
-Assesses if the code produces the intended outcome - convergence, reasonable results, and expected computational complexity.
+Assesses if the code produces the intended outcome, such as convergence, reasonable results, and expected computational complexity.

 ---